What were the first games?

 In historical times, kids in Africa played jacks with rocks, as they did in other countries and as they do today.
-They ran races and played hide and seek and jumping games like hopscotch and jumprope.
-They played marbles, with stones or little balls of clay, or nuts.
-They played hacky-sack too.
-They played cats-cradle with string.
+There’s a long history of games without any equipment at all.
+They ran races and played hide and seek.
+Kids scratched lines in the dirt to play jumping games like hopscotch.
+Or they got long vines or a rope to play jumprope.

 African kids liked to play singing and rhythm games too.
 For instance, they might stand in a circle.
 The leader would clap a rhythm and then the others would clap the same thing, and then the leader would clap something harder, more complicated, and the others would try to copy it.